Redesigning performance management for a hybrid workplace

 - We set a deadline of [date] for [goal].
 Can you update me on your progress?

-- Are you running into any challenges that are standing in your way of completing [goal]?
+- Are you facing any challenges standing in your way of completing [goal]?

 - Is there anything I can do to better support you as you work toward [goal]?